amitxv/PC-Tuning/docs/post-install.md

 - Disable all items you don't require which typically is everything except ``QoS Packet Scheduler`` and ``Internet Protocol Version 4 (TCP/IPv4)`` for most consumers

-- [Configure a Static IP address](https://www.youtube.com/watch?t=36&v=5iRp1Nug0PU).
-This is required as we will be disabling the network services that waste resources which DHCP relies on

 - Disable ``NetBIOS over TCP/IP`` for all network adapters in ``Internet Protocol Version 4 (TCP/IPv4) -> Properties -> General -> Advanced -> WINS`` to prevent unnecessary system listening ([1](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/DOCS/NETWORK/README.md))

 ## Configure Audio Devices